Mastercard/flow/IMPLEMENTATION_STATUS.md

 (16,000 genuine children) without a stall.
 Final affected-module validation passed all **320 assert-core** cases (two existing skips) and **300 assert-junit5** cases, with zero failures/errors.
 The temporary two-second state probe and sandbox-only fixture changes are not production changes.
-Report reuse and the remaining combined, packaged-runtime, mutation, host and workload acceptance stay open.
+The report-reuse resolution below and the remaining combined, packaged-runtime, mutation, host and workload acceptance stay separate.

 ## Ticket 19 final reactor — 2026-09-16